pentandra/lifepreserver/items/static/blog/putting-the-pieces-together-technology/index.md

 is no surprise that we are not always in complete agreement about what we would like the Scholarly Commons to be.
 We are each a product of our own experiences and backgrounds, and each of our backgrounds is quite dissimilar.
-Even though this makes things difficult sometimes, I view this as a good thing because it has brought more perspectives to the table and has forced us to look at what we're doing from many different angles.
+Even though this makes things difficult sometimes, I view this as a good thing in general, because it has brought more perspectives to the table and has forced us to look at what we're doing from many different angles.

+<!--MORE-->

+Ever since we started this thing, a central premise has been that we would 're-imagine scholarly communication starting from scratch as a system explicitly designed for machine-based access and networked scholarship, and not simply adapted from the paper-based system.'[^first-workshop] Throughout the course of us working on this, however, it has become evident that 'from scratch' and 'networked scholarship' mean different things to different people.
+For some on this steering committee (and likely others), this means an incremental realignment of existing platforms and services, some of which have been studied in the [[101]{.oldstyle} Scholarly Innovations project][101 innovations].
+But there are also those, myself included, that have been thinking of these terms on a more foundational level, of open approaches and emerging technologies that could actually change the conversation, such as HATEOAS and machine-based ontologies that could help connect researchers and research across tools and platforms, providing new interactions for scholarship that would open up the research process and give us ability to do things that we have never been able to do before.
+In trying to reconcile these two approaches, I have wondered whether it is possible that the idea of the Scholarly Commons could encompass both.

 There is a general consensus among us, I am pretty sure, that the Scholarly Commons is scholarly communication in a modern setting, one in which we are not constrained by the limitations of print publishing.
-But the definition of the Commons goes much deeper than that, and, as they say, the devil is in the details.
+But the definition of the Scholarly Commons goes much deeper than that, and, as they say, the devil is in the details.
 The Scholarly Commons represents scholarship reinvented for our modern era, and whichever the approach to do that, I am hoping we'll take the best of the past, the aspirations and thirst for understanding that have motivated mankind for thousands of years, and redesign the whole system from scratch to fit our current needs and desires, so that, hopefully, in the end, we will have built, using the best of modern technologies, 'a constellation of working alternatives driven by a different logic.'[^constellation]

-<!--MORE-->

 # On gaps and systems